kriskingg/DSG/README.md

 - [Examples](#examples)
 - [Future Enhancements](#future-enhancements)
 - [Disclaimer](#disclaimer)

 ## 🎯 Overview

-Beest is a Python-based automated trading system designed to capitalize on market dips by implementing a systematic approach to buying additional quantities of stocks as their prices decline.
+Beest is a Python-based automated trading system designed to capitalize on market dips by implementing a systematic approach to buying additional quantities of stocks and ETFs as their prices decline.
 The system uses DynamoDB for data persistence and integrates with stock market APIs for real-time price monitoring.

 ### Key Benefits

 - **Dollar Cost Averaging**: Automatically buys more shares at lower prices
 - **Risk Management**: Structured approach to prevent emotional trading
 - **Gap Down Handling**: Smart logic for market gap-down scenarios
 - **Real-time Monitoring**: Continuous price monitoring and execution
+- **Sector ETF Focus**: Strategic focus on Defence, Gold, and Silver ETFs for diversification

 ## 🏗️ Architecture

 ```
 Beest/
 ├── rupeezy/                     # Main application package